-\textcite{Lillo:2003} studied the stocks of 1000 different companies traded on the NYSE, and sorted them into 20 groups according to their market capitalization (i.e., the total value of all of a given company's shares).
-Within each group, they then merged their market data and fitted a single curve to $\Phi_m(\left|\omega_x\right|)$.
-They found that $\Phi_m$ could be fitted with the power law $\Phi_m(\left|\omega_x\right|) = \left|\omega_x\right|^{\alpha}$ for all 20 groups.
-The value of $\alpha$ was found to vary between the different groups, taking values between approximately $0.2$ and $0.5$, although no goodness-of-fit statistics were presented with the results and it is not clear how well the fits performed for individual stocks, rather than aggregated groups.

-After performing the change of variables where $C$ is the average market capitalization for stocks in the group and $\delta$ and $\gamma$ are fitted constants, they found that $\Phi_{m'}(\left|\omega_x '\right|)$ for each of the 20 groups collapsed onto a single ``universal'' curve.
+\citet{Lillo:2003} studied the stocks of 1000 different companies traded on the NYSE and sorted them into 20 groups according to their market capitalization (i.e., according to the total value of all of a given company's shares).
+Within each group, they then merged their data and fitted a single curve to $\Phi^m(\left|\omega_x\right|)$.
+For all 20 groups, they concluded that $\Phi^m$ followed a power law $\Phi^m(\left|\omega_x\right|) \approx \left|\omega_x\right|^{\alpha}$, with an exponent $\alpha$ that depended on the group and varied between approximately $0.2$ and $0.5$.
+However, no goodness-of-fit statistics were presented with the results and it is not clear how well the fits performed for individual stocks.
+After the change of variables where $C$ was the mean market capitalization for stocks in the group and $\eta$ and $\gamma$ were fitted constants, the $\Phi^{m'}(\left|\omega_x '\right|)$ curves for each of the 20 groups collapsed onto a single curve.